-Descriptor: Demonstrates or pr · · · · · · · · · · · · · · · · · · · , , , Time (FTE months of training) Understanding of Healthcare IT and Laboratory Information Management Systems and other healthcare IT systems, including associated legislation Communication with specialty services Interpretation of reports from related clinical disciplines in the light of pathology findings, mindful of associated pitfalls Reasoning behind investigational and diagnostic advice given to clinicians, laboratory staff, legal professionals and lay people 31-36 Can use effectively the laboratory information management system and other local hospital IT systems.
-Is aware of the legislation regarding data handling and information governance.
-Can liaise with other diagnostic services to request investigations relevant to diagnosis.
-Demonstrates an understanding of reports from disciplines related to Histopathology.
-Gains a good basic working knowledge of the specialist investigations/reports which might be valuable in common case scenarios.
-37-48 Able to support junior trainees and visiting trainees to the local department.
-Can liaise effectively with colleagues from other disciplines and request further investigations if needed.
-Demonstrates knowledge of the rational and evidence behind additional tests requested.
-49-60 Demonstrates growth compared to previous year.
-Can critically appraise and justify the use of additional testing / ancillary investigations with colleagues. and pitfalls of interpretation for Presents reasoning for additional tests and their interpretation coherently to peers and lay representatives.
+Descriptor: Demonstrates or pr ractises appropriate: Time (FTE months of training) Understanding of healthcare IT and laboratory information management systems and other healthcare IT systems, including associated legislation Communication with specialty services Interpretation of reports from related clinical disciplines in the light of pathology findings, mindful of associated pitfalls Reasoning behind investigational and diagnostic advice given to clinicians, laboratory staff, legal professionals and laypeople 31-36 local hospital IT systems Can liaise with other diagnostic services to request investigations relevant to diagnosis Demonstrates an understanding of reports from disciplines related to histopathology.
+Gains a good basic working knowledge of the specialist investigations/reports which might be valuable in common case scenarios 37-48 and visiting trainees to the local Can liaise effectively with colleagues from other disciplines and request further investigations if needed results/reports into their own Demonstrates knowledge of the rationale and evidence behind additional tests requested 49-60 Can critically appraise and justify the use of additional testing/ancillary investigations with colleagues and pitfalls of interpretation for Presents reasoning for additional tests and their interpretation coherently to peers and lay representatives

-CiP 10: Able to manage and contribute to a multi-disciplinary team effectively
+CiP 10: Able to manage and contribute to a multi-disciplinary team effectively.

-To.
-Abie to Descriptor: Demonstrat es or practices appropria · · · Management and team working skills to effectively manage complex, dynamic situations Timely and accurate sharing of information with the clinical team responsible for the care of the patient Working with outside agencies Integration of clinical and pathological findings to advise a MDT and provide prognostic information.
-31-36 Able to prioritise cases and work with colleagues for timely turnaround of cases.
-Demonstrates effective handover of pertinent information.
-Presents cases coherently at clinico-pathological meetings.
-Writes coherent referral letters for cases requiring external opinion.
-Applies ICP-derived learning to a Histopathology context.
-Applies ICP-derived learning to a Histopathology context.
-Provides and presents appropriate clinicopathological correlation and prognostic information for routine cases.
-37-48 Works effectively as part of the specialty team and proactively manages routine cases.
-Able to handover more complex cases.
-Develops consultation and presentation skills at multidisciplinary team meetings, courses and conferences.
-Conveys diagnostic information to the clinical team from routine cases and from intraoperative cases.
-Can routinely work with appropriate external organisations as opportunity arises and reflects on this experience.
-Recognises when new information is received from the MDT that may lead to a change in the clinico-pathological correlation and discusses this with the relevant consultant so that an addendum may be issued.
-48-60 Gains a good basic working knowledge of the specialist investigations/reports which might be valuable in common case scenarios.
-Can source relevant information for cases and share the information for diagnostic interpretation and prognosis.
-Is situationally aware of the need to convey information to clinical teams in a timely manner and prioritise cases.
-Reflects on and critically appraises engagement with external agencies.
-Recognises when further information is required from the MDT to support clinico-pathological correlation and resultant prognosis.
+Descriptor: Demonstrat es or practises appropria te: Time (FTE months of training) Management and teamworking skills to effectively manage complex, dynamic situations care through the appropriate transfer of Timely and accurate sharing of information with the clinical team responsible for the care of the patient Working with outside agencies Integration of clinical and pathological findings to advise an MDT and provide prognostic information 31-36 Able to prioritise cases and work with colleagues for timely turnaround of cases Applies ICP-derived learning to a histopathology context Provides and presents appropriate clinicopathological correlation and prognostic information for routine cases 37-48 Works effectively as part of the specialty team and proactively manages routine cases Develops consultation and presentation skills at multidisciplinary team Conveys diagnostic information to the clinical team from routine cases and from intraoperative cases Can routinely work with appropriate external organisations as opportunity arises and reflects on this experience Recognises when new information is received from the MDT that may lead to a change in the clinicopathological correlation. and discusses this with the relevant consultant so that an addendum may be issued.
+48-60 Gains a good basic working knowledge of the specialist investigations/reports which might be valuable in common case scenarios information for cases and share the information for diagnostic interpretation Is situationally aware of the need to convey information to clinical teams in a timely manner and prioritise cases Reflects on and critically appraises engagement with external agencies Recognises when further information is required from the MDT to support clinicopathological correlation and resultant prognosis